 - Eric woke up after a long night’s sleep and right out of the gate he had terrible stomach pain.

-Note: Know Your Phrase has the meanings for numerous common phrases, sayings, and idioms, and even the origins for some of them too!
+Note: Know Your Phrase has the meanings for numerous common phrases and popular sayings, and even the origins for some of them too!
 Sometimes, though, the origin of an expression is not known.
 Thus, in cases where this happens, what you may see listed instead is a theory as to how a phrase came to be.
 Or, if there is no theory listed, then there will typically be a quote included on an idiom’s page.
 These quotes can give an idea on how old a phrase is.

 These quotes come from books, newspapers, poems, or plays, and are usually the oldest written citations that are known or that I could find.